 Associate Professor, Curriculum and Teaching113 West 60th Street

-Dr. Bolgatz is Associate Dean for Academic Affairs and Associate Professor of social studies education in the Division of Curriculum and Teaching at Fordham University Graduate School of Education.
+Dr. Bolgatz is an associate professor of social studies education in the Division of Curriculum and Teaching at Fordham University Graduate School of Education.

 Before she joined the Fordham faculty, she taught social studies and language arts for seven years.